 The Authority maintains the Ash Landfill (ALF) which reached full capacity at December 31, 1996, and the Regional Landfill (RLF), which began operating in late 2006.
 Based upon engineering estimates and actual usage, the Regional Landfill has a useful life of over seventy years.
 In accordance with New York State Department of Environmental Conservation (NYSDEC) Regulations, the Authority has, and will, implement landfill closure and post-closure requirements.
-At December 31, 2016 and 2015, the Authority accrued \$3,804,180 and \$3,774,410, respectively, for estimated closure and post-closure costs.
+At December 31, 2017 and 2016, the Authority accrued \$3,801,209 and \$3,804,180, respectively, for estimated closure and post-closure costs.
 Due to changes in technology or changes in regulations, actual costs may be different from the current accrual.
-Based on NYSDEC requirements, \$3,877,737 and \$4,030,642 in certificates of deposit and U.S. Agency securities have been restricted by the Authority for this purpose at December 31, 2016 and 2015, respectively.
+Based on NYSDEC requirements, \$3,910,547 and \$3,877,737 in certificates of deposit and U.S. Agency securities have been restricted by the Authority for this purpose at December 31, 2017 and 2016, respectively.

-i.
+j.
 Accrued Postemployment Benefits